 Jesus assured His disciples, “In the world,” He said, “ye shall have tribulation: but be of good cheer; I have overcome the world” (John 17:15; 16:33).
 And in His Sermon on the Mount, He taught His disciples precious lessons in regard to the necessity of trusting in God.
 He pointed to the birds of the air having no thoughts of care, for “they sow not, neither do they reap.”
 And yet the great Father provides for their needs.
 The Savior asked, “Are ye not much better than they?”
 (Matthew 6:26).

 And He assured His followers, “My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.”
 “These things I have spoken to you, that My joy may remain in you, and that your joy may be full” (John 14:27; 15:11).

 The happiness that is gained from selfish motives is passing but there is joy and satisfaction in the service of God.
-Christians may have the joy of communion with Christ; they may have the light of His love, the continual comfort of His presence here and the hope of eternal life (John 10:28).
+Christians may have the joy of communion with Christ; they may have the light of His love, the continual comfort of His presence here, the joy of ministering to God’s children, and the hope of eternal life (John 10:28).

-Therefore, let us not cast away our confidence, but have firm assurance in Him who loved us unto death (John 3:16).
+Therefore, let us not cast away our confidence, but have firm assurance in Him who loved us unto death.
 And let’s not be discouraged by the sorrows that come our way but look forward to the joys that God has prepared us.
-We can certainly rejoice now for “Eye has not seen, nor ear heard, Nor have entered into the heart of man the things which God has prepared for those who love Him” (1 Corinthians 2:9).
+We can certainly rejoice now for the future glories that await us for “Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him” (1 Corinthians 2:9).